 - What is a Trust?

-About KROST’s Estate & Gift, Trust, and Probate Services
+About KROST’s Estate and Gift, Trust, and Probate Services

 Our estate planning team assists with the transition of family wealth and estate succession.
 Our team of experts has over 80 years of combined experience working with family-owned and privately held companies, as well as high-net-worth individuals.
 Our primary goal is to assist individuals and their attorneys to effectively transfer wealth while minimizing unnecessary estate, gift, and generation-skipping taxes.
 In addition, we can coordinate all of your Trust, probate, and estate planning needs to ensure a smooth transition while minimizing emotional, tax, and administrative burdens.